Xibitol/ZombieLike/README.md

 - In progress
 - [ ] Select the host player (Change the host if he disconnect)
 - [ ] List of player with a tag for host
-- [x] Can choose player's model and model color
+- [ ] Can choose player's model (list in config file) and model color
-- [x] Display the game description and the highest score
+- [ ] Display the game description and the highest score
 - [ ] The host can start game
 - [ ] The host can go in build mode (For add props in world)